Bsubs/CITS5501-Software-Testing/README.md

     - Expected Values: A SemanticError should be thrown because the departure date is on or before the current date.
         - We will assert that a SemanticError has been thrown after passing the above values into the constructor

-To achieve Base Choice Coverage, we would need to create test cases for each characteristic where we use the base choice for that characteristic and the base choices for all other characteristics.
-Then, we would create additional test cases where we use other choices for one characteristic while keeping the base choices for all other characteristics.
+To achieve Base Choice Coverage, we would need to create test cases for each characteristic where we use the base choice for each other characteristic and vary only this one.

 For example, for the "Origin" characteristic, we would first use a valid IATA code (the base choice) and the base choices for all other characteristics.
 Then, we would create test cases where we use an invalid IATA code, for the "Origin", while using the base choices for all other characteristics.

 We would know Base Choice Coverage was achieved when we had tested each characteristic with its base choice and at least one other choice, and all other characteristics were at their base choice.
 This would mean we had tested the function's behaviour for all characteristics with both their most common inputs and at least one less common or edge case input, while controlling for potential interactions between characteristics.